Hiekkanen/quick-portfolio/rpadeveloper.md

 }
 ```

-### 3. Support the selection of appropriate statistical tools and techniques
+### How can this experience be used in the future?

 <img src="images/dummy_thumbnail.jpg?raw=true"/>